phoible/dev/raw-data/ER/README.md

 > Round, Erich R. 2019.
 Phonemic inventories of Australia.

 Notes on the inventories and their compilation from Erich are below.
-The data are available in phoible long format in [ER_inventories.tsv](ER_inventories.tsv).
+The data are available in phoible long format in [ER_inventories.tsv](ER_inventories.tsv) and contain only phonemes, with no information on allophones or linguistic tone.

 ## OVERVIEW